perses/website/docs/blog/posts/community-dashboards.md

 }
 ```

-Next after you have your first panel it’s time to add to a dashboard - here’s how to add to dashboard named `Workload / Overview`:
+Next after you have your first panel, it’s time to add it to a dashboard - here’s how to add to a dashboard named `Workload / Overview`:

 ```go
 // Use the panel in a dashboard